tjacobs/CarND-PID-Control-Project/Report.md

 ```
 So as the cross track error increases, the throttle decreases from 0.5 to 0.2.

-This got the car around the track, but with a lot of oscilation:
+This got the car around the track, but with a lot of oscillation, and an eventual crash:

 ![](v2.gif)